 Travel Smart for general advice for all travellers.

 Entry and exit

-Australian passport holders require a visa to enter Iran.
-Contact the nearest Iranian Embassy or Consulate to apply for a visa before travelling to Iran.
-Australian passport holders are eligible to apply for a 30-day tourist visa on arrival, if entering Iran via an international airport (not land border crossings), which must be paid for in cash.
-Travellers planning on obtaining a visa on arrival should contact their nearest Iranian Embassy or Consulate for detailed information on requirements.
-Iranian
+Australians need a visa to enter Iran.
+Contact the nearest Iranian Embassy or Consulate to apply for a visa before travelling.
+If you are entering Iran via an international airport (not land border crossings), you can apply for a 30-day tourist visa on arrival.
+This must be paid for in cash.
+If you're planning on getting a visa on arrival, contact your nearest Iranian Embassy or Consulate for detailed information on requirements.

 visas are a matter for the Government of Iran.
 The Australian Embassy is unable to intervene in visa issues,